 Unified messaging solves this problem by putting everything in one place.
 Whether someone calls, texts, or even sends a fax, you see everything in one unified mailbox that you can access from any device you like.
 It helps you see the narrative and eliminates the time-wasting back-and-forths that pop up when someone misses an important text or email.

 What You Can Do Right Now

 Flashy technology comes and goes, but as a small business owner, you need to focus on what will actually help you do what you do best – grow your business.
 That means saving time with managed IT services, cyber security protection, and unified messaging.
 It also means taking care of your employees and customers with fast, reliable Internet services that can grow with you.
-With these tech essentials, you’ll have what you need to get a boost in 2017.
+With these tech essentials, you’ll have what you need to get a boost in 2017, heading into 2018.